kbroman/pkg_primer/pages/github.md

 ---
 layout: page
 title: Putting your R package on GitHub
+description: How to put your R package on GitHub
 ---

 This page will be more motivational than instructional, but there's